networknext/next/docs/modify_set_of_akamai_relays.md

 # Modify set of akamai relays

-Open the file "terraform/dev/relays/main.tf" and replace the Akamai relays section:
+Open the file `terraform/dev/relays/main.tf` and replace the akamai relays section:

 ```terraform
 # =============